LanguageStructure/LanguageStructure.github.io/_pages/about.md

 <img style="float: right; margin-left: 10px;" src="/Fa2.png" width="250" />

-I am a (computational) linguist working at the [University of Tübingen](https://uni-tuebingen.de), where I teach about and conduct research on language structure and linguistic diversity.
-My main interests are syntax - especially Role and Reference Grammar (RRG), typology, and language evolution.
-I am currently working on South American languages, developing databases, corpora, and descriptions.
-I have been conducting field work in Central Brazil, researching two languages of different language families.
-With one of these native communities, I am active in a language revitalization project.
+I am a computational linguist based at the [University of Tübingen](https://uni-tuebingen.de).
+My work focuses on language structure and linguistic diversity, with a particular interest in syntax, typology, and language evolution.
+My expertise lies in South American languages and Role and Reference Grammar (RRG), and I have been conducting research on South American languages, including the development of databases, corpora, and descriptions.

+I have conducted fieldwork in Central Brazil, studying two languages from different language families.
+One of these communities is working with me on a language revitalization project, which I am actively involved in.

+At the University of Tübingen, I teach courses on language structure and linguistic diversity, drawing on my research to provide students with a comprehensive understanding of the field.
+I am passionate about sharing my knowledge with others and inspiring the next generation of linguists.

 ---
 ## Educational backrgound